 - We accommodate novices and experienced writers.

-- We limit enrollment to 10 men to guarantee personal attention in a small group.
+- We limit enrollment to 10 women to guarantee personal attention in a small group.

-Optional daily yoga sessions: You are invited to join daily morning yoga sessions with those participating in the concurrent Women’s Creative Writing and Yoga Retreat.
-The yoga sessions are optional and included in your workshop fee.
-Many believe that by practicing yoga, the writer opens up to more possibility and writing is enhanced.
+Daily yoga sessions will enhance your writing.
 We tailor the sessions to fit each person’s physical level and needs.
 As you flex your body, you stretch your imagination.
-Yoga develops core strength to find words, inspiration, and creative center.
-This is a perfect combination of the physical and spiritual, say past participants.
+Yoga develops core strength to find voice and creative center.
+This is a perfect combination of the physical and spiritual, says past participant LeeAnn Weigold.

 What Participants Say

-- The location, teaching and program structure creates an uplifting experience of enormous value.
+- The location, teaching and program structure creates a truly transcendent experience of enormous value.

 - I was challenged and that turned out to be exactly what I needed.

 - Far exceeded expectations.
-Got many suggestions for how to write.
+Got many suggestions for how to write healing stories.

 - It was wonderful!